 It’s probably worth noting that this example of enabling two BlackBerry devices to communicate via NFC is for illustrative purposes and is not the most efficient way of doing this.
 Efficient Peer-to-Peer communication using NFC is a capability enabled by the LLCP and SNEP standards from the NFC Forum and these will be available in BlackBerry version 7.1.

-Let’s start looking at the example application in more detail!
+Let’s start looking at the example application in more detail.

 Emulating a Virtual Card

 Starting emulation of a virtual target is really quite a simple task.
 Figure 4 shows the basics.
 First of all you need to create a new instance of VirtualISO14443Part4TypeATarget() and simply call its startEmulation() method.
-The name VirtualISO14443Part4TypeATarget() gives it away a bit – here we are requesting in emulating an ISO 14443-4 target that uses the Type A protocol as shown in Figure 2.
+The name VirtualISO14443Part4TypeATarget() gives it away a bit – here we are requesting emulation of an ISO 14443-4 target that uses the Type A protocol as shown in Figure 2.